kaz-baig/openlocate-android/README.md

 ```

 If you want to have the SDK send data to your own AWS s3 environment for example, look into setting up an [Kinesis firehose](https://aws.amazon.com/kinesis/firehose/) according to the SDK request above.

-## How OpenLocate Works

-OpenLocate initialises a  background service alongside your application.
-This background service collects  and transmits location updates.

-The location updates rely on `Google Place Services` `Fused Location Provider`.
-The Fused Location Provider API allows the user to select a “quality of service” that determines the accuracy and battery drain of location updates.
-By default, OpenLocate sets a enhanced for battery performance while maintaining acceptable location update accuracy.

-The location collection interval is set at a default of 3 minutes.
-Actual  location updates received can be more frequent than this however, as OpenLocate will  receive passive fixes (location updates triggered by other applications) if there are any.

-In order to minimize battery usage and network traffic to your server, the location updates are not transmitted immediately, but rather batched locally for sending at a defined interval.
-The default transmission interval is one hour.
-Once successfully transmitted, the location updates are no longer stored on the device.

 ## Location Permission Opt-In Best Practices